Gold(III) chloride: Other reactions

 Other chloride sources, such as KCl, also convert AuCl3 into [AuCl4]−.
 Aqueous solutions of AuCl3 react with an aqueous base such as sodium hydroxide to form a precipitate of Au(OH)3, which will dissolve in excess NaOH to form sodium aurate (NaAuO2).
 If gently heated, Au(OH)3 decomposes to gold(III) oxide, Au2O3, and then to gold metal.

 Gold(III) chloride is the starting point for the chemical synthesis of many other gold compounds.
 For example, the reaction with potassium cyanide produces the water-soluble complex, K[Au(CN)4]:

+Gold(III) fluoride can be also produced from gold(III) chloride by reacting it with bromine trifluoride.

-Gold(III) chloride reacts with benzene (and a variety of other arenes) under mild conditions (reaction times of a few minutes at room temperature) to produce the dimeric phenylgold(III) dichloride:
+Gold(III) chloride reacts with benzene under mild conditions (reaction times of a few minutes at room temperature) to produce the dimeric phenylgold(III) dichloride; a variety of other arenes undergo a similar reaction:

+Gold(III) chloride reacts with carbon monoxide in a variety of ways.
+For example, the reaction of anhydrous AuCl3 and carbon monoxide under SOCl2 produces gold(I,III) chloride with Au(CO)Cl as an intermediate: